-6.16.4 Directed Independent Learning (DIL)
+6.16.7 Directed Independent Learning (DIL)

-In order to assist students in developing the essential reading, writing, study, or research skills and/or strategies needed to succeed in their Modules, Directed Independent Learning activities (DIL) will be designed by close collaboration among faculty in the content areas.
+To assist students in developing the essential reading, writing, study, or research skills and/or strategies needed to succeed in their Modules, Directed Independent Learning activities (DIL) will be designed by close collaboration among faculty in the content areas.
 This will require 80 hours of study time outside of class for the duration of this semester.